Brunch & Batter

 📖Recipe

-The perfect spread for Summer, or any time of the year, this Whipped Strawberry Basil Butter is light, sweet, and a bit savory.
-Store-bought butter is whipped to airy perfection and then mixed with fresh seasonal strawberries, basil, salt, and a touch of honey.
-It's delicious spread on toast, biscuits, cornbread and so much more!
+Summer is the perfect time to make this sweet, fluffy Whipped Strawberry Butter with Fresh Basil.
+Just whip store-bought butter, then mix it with fresh seasonal strawberries, basil, salt, and a touch of honey.
+It's delicious spread on toast, biscuits, cornbread, and so much more!

 Prevent your screen from going dark